Introduction

 Fleet: it specifies a list of vehicles along with their associated information, such as shift schedules, start and end locations, breaks, capacities, and skills.

-• For each vehicle, you can define a shift schedule by specifying the start and end times, as well as the corresponding locations.
+• For each vehicle, you can define one or multiple shift schedules by specifying the start and end times, as well as the corresponding locations.
 To identify these locations, you’ll need to provide their Geo-coordinates, which consist of latitude and longitude.

 • For each vehicle, you can define one or more capacity types along with the available units for each type.
 Vehicle capacity can be represented using multidimensional units of measure, such as volume, mass, or size.